The Philosophical and Theological Library at the Seminary

 The library at the Seminary has been used, in some way or other, since its founding.
 There has always been a collection of books which the candidates to the presbyterate have used for their formation.
 Today, this library is housed on the third floor of the Seminary, exactly above the building of the Minor Seminary.
 However, it has not always been housed there.
 Over the years the library has been housed in different places in the Seminary, and as the number of books increased, a larger space had to be found to house the books in an organized way.

 During the last thirty five years, the number of books housed in the library increased on the initiative of H.E.
 Bishop Nikol Ġ. Cauchi and other individuals.
 All the books were classified according to the Universal Decimal Classification (U.D.C.), a classification which is accepted worldwide.
 In 1996, a process was started so that all the information about the books in the library would be inserted in a database.
-The two major sections of the library are the Philosophy and the Theology sections.
-The Philosophy section includes books on Metaphysics, Christology, Mariology, Moral Theology, Pastoral Theology, Ecclesiology and Liturgy.
+The two major sections of the library are the Philosophy and the Theology sections, including books on Metaphysics, Christology, Mariology, Moral Theology, Pastoral Theology, Ecclesiology and Liturgy.

 Besides these two large sections, the library hosts smaller sections like Sociology, History of the Church, Canon Law, Official Document of the Magisterium and Patristic.
 In the corridor on the side of the library one finds a large number of reference books: encyclopaedias on various subjects, dictionaries and commentaries.
 In this corridor there are also various publications which the Seminary receives regularly and which are then bound in book form, according to the particular year of publication.